 Sometimes, the truth is you’ve already cut down on your spending as much as you can, and the answer to saving money is simply making more money.
 If there’s no more room in your budget to cut, think about ways to increase your income.
 These next tips are a great place to start.

 10. Sell your extra stuff

 Who doesn’t have things they don’t need (or even like) hanging around their house?
-Set aside a day to do some de-cluttering and identify what in your house you can offer up to someone else to get off your hands.
-Depending on where you live, you can have an old-fashioned yard sale, or you can sell things online.
+Set aside a day to do some de-cluttering and identify what you can offer up to someone else to get off your hands in your house.
+Depending on where you live, you can have an old-fashioned yard sale or sell things online.
 Old electronics (make sure they still work!), housewares you don’t like anymore, or old clothes are a great place to start.

 11. Pick up freelance work or get an extra job